yorickdowne/grafana-for-rpool/README.md

 The startup line might then look like this:<br />
 `<Original line ends with --http-port 5052> --metrics --metrics-address 0.0.0.0`

+For validator:<br />
+`nano ~/.rocketpool/chains/eth2/start-validator.sh`

+The startup line might then look like this:<br />
+`<Original Line ends with --graffiti="$GRAFFITI"> --metrics --metrics-address 0.0.0.0`

+### Geth

+If you are using Geth for eth1, edit the shell script that starts it and add `--metrics --metrics.expensive --pprof --pprof.addr=0.0.0.0` to the `CMD=` line before the closing `"`.

+`nano ~/.rocketpool/chains/eth1/start-node.sh`

+The CMD line might then look like this:<br />
+`<Original Line ends with --http.vhosts '*'> --metrics --metrics.expensive --pprof --pprof.addr=0.0.0.0"`

+> Note this needs to go *inside* the closing `"` on that line.

 ### And restart the rocketpool services

 Caution: Eth1 and eth2 will partially resync.
-You may be down for a few hours, and during times of non-finality, the penalties are very real.
-Consider how badly you want this dashboard.
+You may be down for a few hours.

 `rocketpool service pause && rocketpool service start`